TELEPHONE No. 88

 Original model Interim model

-Known as 'The Corporation Set' (because many were supplied to Municipal owned systems) this is the GPO version of the National Telephone Companies NT 13 model.
-The telephone was supplied with a magneto bell and generator and was used on C.B.S. and magneto circuits.
+Known as 'The Corporation Set' (because many were supplied to Municipal owned systems) this is the GPO version of the National Telephone Companies NT No. 13 model.
+The telephone was supplied with a magneto bell and generator and was used on C.B.S. and Magneto lines.

-The later GPO variant (shown to the right) had a Telephone No. 164 as a handset.
+The later GPO variant (shown above right) had a Telephone No. 164 as a handset.
 This was an interim modification as the original handset, Telephone No. 28, was a major source of complaints about faint speech.
 It was eventually decided to replace the whole set instead offering the customer the choice of a Telephone No. 4 or Telephone No. 11.
 If the customer would pay the extra rental charge then they could opt for the Telephone No. 162.
+See the Telephone Efficiency Committees Report on Local Battery Area telephones.

 Early table telephones were connected to the internal wiring with a Strip, Flexible Cord Connection.
 Click here for more information.